Zylia Vashara

 Family:

-Mother: Lady Sira Vashara (status unknown)
+Mother: Lady Sira Vashara (location unknown; ideological estrangement implied)

-Father: Lord Maros Vashara (status unknown)
+Father: Lord Maros Vashara (presumed deceased; formative shadow)

 V. Skills & Equipment